World Connections Committee (WCC)

 facilitate communication and support of members doing service work.

-• Members participate within the committee to facilitate the growth and development of CoDA worldwide.
+• Members participate within the committee to facilitate the growth and development of CoDA worldwide via an organizational world structure of regions with regional representatives.

 • Maintain and increase contact information with worldwide voting entities as well as areas where there is no